gustavocs/js-testing/README.md

 > npm install

 # Vai!

-1. `src/*.js` are classes made for testing purposes
+1. `src/*.js`: classes made for testing purposes
-2. `spec/*.js` is where the specs/tests are located
+2. `spec/*.js` is where specs/tests are located
 3. To run the tests, just open `SpecRunner.html` in your browser

 # Karma integration

-- To run the tests and start the karma watching, type:
+- To run tests through Karma and start the watcher:
 > karma start karma-config.js

-- Also there is a shortcut to this command configured in package.json if you prefer:
+- Too long?
+(Configured in package.json):
 > npm test